 You may also enjoy these other breakfast egg recipes:

-- Southwestern Breakfast Frittata Casserole — This dish has a soft tamale-like texture and is loaded with pepper jack cheese and garnished with thinly sliced fresh tomatoes.
+- Southwestern Breakfast Frittata Casserole.
+This dish has a soft tamale-like texture.
+Loaded with pepper jack cheese, the casserole is garnished with thinly sliced fresh tomatoes.

 Find something you’re passionate about and keep tremendously interested in it. – Julia Child